Pankajtanwarbanna/teach-your-parents-smartphone/README.md

 # Teach Your Parents Smartphone 📱

-A simple application with step-by-step tutorials to help parents learn essential mobile apps.
+A simple application with step-by-step practice guide to help parents learn essential mobile apps.

 ## Why I Created This